samraym/network_attacks/README.md

 ### network scans

-We have implemented a Python script name networkscan.py capable of performing a network scan in two different ways:
+We have implemented a Python script named networkscan.py capable of performing a network scan in two different ways:

 - **TCP SYN port scan**
 - **UDP port scan**